greenelab/deep-review/sections/06_discussion.md

 architecture, but it is more computationally efficient than integrated gradients.
-Lundberg and Lee [@tag:Lundberg2016_an] noted that several importance scoring methods, including DeepLIFT, integrated gradients and LIME, could all be considered approximations to the Shapely values, which have a long history in game theory for assigning contributions to players in cooperative games.
+Lundberg and Lee [@tag:Lundberg2016_an] noted that several importance scoring methods, including DeepLIFT, integrated gradients and LIME, could all be considered approximations to the Shapely values [@tag:Shapely], which have a long history in game theory for assigning contributions to players in cooperative games.
-Briefly, the Shapely values measure the average marginal benefit of including a player over all possible orders in which the players could be included [@tag:Shapely].
+Briefly, the Shapely values measure the average marginal benefit of including a player over all possible orders in which the players could be included.
 In the case of DeepLIFT, the "inclusion" of a player is analogous to setting a particular input to its actual value rather than its reference value.
-DeepLIFT introduced a modification which treated positive and negative contributions separately to address some failure cases of integrated gradients; the modification can be understood as an improved approximation of the Shapely values.
+DeepLIFT introduced a modification that treated positive and negative contributions separately to address some failure cases of integrated gradients.
+The modification can be understood as an improved approximation of the Shapely values.

 #### Matching or exaggerating the hidden representation